Welsh phonology

-The phonology of Welsh is characterised by a number of sounds that do not occur in English and are rare in European languages, such as the voiceless alveolar lateral fricative /[ɬ]/ and several voiceless sonorants (nasals and liquids), some of which result from consonant mutation.
-Stress usually falls on the penultimate syllable in polysyllabic words, while the word-final unstressed syllable receives a higher pitch than the stressed syllable.
+The phonology of Welsh is characterised by a number of sounds that do not occur in English and are rare in European languages, such as the voiceless alveolar lateral fricative /[ɬ]/ and several voiceless sonorants (nasals and liquids).
+Welsh has a stress accent, which usually falls on the penultimate syllable in polysyllabic words.

+A notable characteristic of Welsh is the three kinds of consonant mutations (soft, nasal, and aspirate) which affect the beginnings of words and which are also found internally within compound words.
+Welsh also has vowel mutations, usually occurring when a word is extended by a suffix (including certain suffixes which were formerly pronounced but are now lost).

 Consonants

 Welsh has the following consonant phonemes: